AnojeJanathanan/VBA-challenge/README.md

                 YearlyChange = ClosedPrice - OpenedPrice  'This represents that yearly change result is based off the difference of closed price and opened price

-                ws.Cells(Summary_Table_Row, 10).Value = YearlyChange 'With respect to indexing, Column 11 is where yearly change data is assigned to on the spreadsheet ws.Cells(Summary_Table_Row, 11).Value = PercentageChange 'With respect to indexing, Column 12 is where percent change data is assigned on the spreadsheet ws.Cells(Summary_Table_Row, 12).Value = TS_Volume 'With respect to indexing, Column 13 is where the total stock volume data is assigned to on the spreadsheet
+                ws.Range("J" & Summary_Table_Row).Value = YearlyChange 'With respect to indexing, Column 11 is where yearly change data is assigned to on the spreadsheet ws.Range("K" & Summary_Table_Row).Value = PercentageChange 'With respect to indexing, Column 12 is where percent change data is assigned on the spreadsheet ws.Range("L" & Summary_Table_Row).Value = TS_Volume 'With respect to indexing, Column 13 is where the total stock volume data is assigned to on the spreadsheet

                 If YearlyChange <= 0 Then     'If the yearly change is less than or equal to zero, the color in column 11 is set to red.
-Vice versa, otherwise, assign green ws.Cells(Summary_Table_Row, 10).Interior.Color = RGB(255, 0, 0)
+Vice versa, otherwise, assign green ws.Range("J" & Summary_Table_Row).Interior.Color = RGB(255, 0, 0) Else
-                Else
-                    ws.Cells(Summary_Table_Row, 10).Interior.Color = RGB(0, 255, 0)
+                    ws.Range("J" & Summary_Table_Row).Interior.Color = RGB(0, 255, 0)
                 End If

                 If PercentageChange > Highest_Result Then 'These codes are set to showcase the percentages as long as they satisfy the conditions below and updates the values accordingly